Zak Ruggiero

-Zak Ruggiero (born 9 January 2001) is an English footballer who plays as a forward for Italian club Cerignola on loan from Trapani.
+Zak Ruggiero (born 9 January 2001) is an English-Italian professional footballer who plays as a forward for club Crotone.

-Club career
+Career

-On 11 September 2019, he signed his first professional contract with Crotone for a term of 5 years.
+On 11 September 2019, Ruggiero signed his first professional contract with Crotone for a term of 5 years.

-He made his Serie B debut for Crotone on 29 December 2019 in a game against Trapani.
-He substituted Junior Messias in the 85th minute.
+He made his Serie B debut for Crotone on 29 December 2019, in a game against Trapani.
+He came on in place of Junior Messias who was substituted in the 85th minute.

-On 25 September 2020 he was loaned to Serie C club Pro Vercelli.
-On 1 February 2021, he was sent on another Serie C loan to Pro Sesto.
+On 25 September 2020, Ruggiero was loaned to Serie C club Pro Vercelli.
+On 1 February 2021, he was sent on another loan to fellow Serie C side Pro Sesto.

-On 31 August 2021, he was loaned to Lucchese, again in Serie C.
+On 31 August 2021, Ruggiero was loaned to Lucchese, again in Serie C.

-On 26 July 2022, Ruggiero signed with Cerignola.
+On 26 July 2022, he signed for Cerignola.

 Personal life

-His father is Italian and his mother English.
+His father, Giorgio Ruggiero, is Italian and his mother English.
 He was born in England but moved to Crotone a few months later.